E3SM-Project/polaris/docs/users_guide/ocean/test_groups/template.md

 ## test_case_name

-In cases where the test cases within a test group share many characteristics, it may be more appropriate to move the following sections up one level to the test group, and only specify here the differences between each test case.
+In cases where the test cases within a test group share many characteristics, it may be more appropriate to move the certain sections up one level to the test group.
+In that case, the respective section should still be included for each test case, specifying any or no differences from the section in the test group level.

 ### description